AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/servicerequest-diag-report-1-issues.md

         <td>See <a href="https://github.com/hl7au/au-fhir-base/issues/402">hl7au/au-fhir-base/issues/402</a></td>
    </tr>
    <tr>
-    <td>requester (tbd requester profiles)</td>
+    <td>requester (PractitionerRole requester profile)</td>
-    <td>Profiles suitable to represent the requirements on a requester are in progress.
-This profile will be updated to point to the new profiles when they are available.
-Profiles will include subject (aka patient), related persons, organisations, healthcare practitioner individuals.</td>
+    <td>requester is intended to be support with the forthcoming Identified PractitionerRole profile - when this profile is available it will replace PractitionerRole with Mandatory Identifier.</td>
     <td>n/a</td>
    </tr>
   <tr>